Mold Remediation & Your Recovery: Practical Steps for Creating a Safe Environment

 2. Perform a CIRS-aligned home assessment

-Including moisture mapping, visual inspection, and dust testing.
+Including moisture mapping, visual inspection, and dust testing (HERSTMI 2 or ERMI).

 3. Plan remediation using the Surviving Mold guidelines